ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 You can also get expert help through a `user support forum <https://forums.ufscommunity.org/forum/build-dependencies>`__ set up specifically for issues related to build dependencies.

+..
+   COMMENT: Will this be deprecated?
+When?

 .. _DownloadingWMCode:

 ==================================
 Downloading the Weather Model Code
 ==================================

-To clone the develop branch of the ufs-weather-model repository, execute the following commands:
+To clone the develop branch of the ``ufs-weather-model`` repository and update its submodules, execute the following commands:

 .. code-block:: console